Key Takeaways

 - Malware is searching for system loopholes, databases, and any files needed.

-- To avoid detection, it renders security mechanisms and antiviruses inactive.
+- To avoid detection, it renders security mechanisms and antivirus software inactive.

 - Some advanced ransomware brands like Ryuk are capable of being undetected for weeks before executing their attacks.

-🛑 Real-life Example: WannaCry from 2017: WannaCry targeted Windows unpatched loopholes to set itself off.
-It spread like wildfire all over 150 countries targeting hospitals, businesses, and federal agencies.
-This malware not only managed to suspend the operations from these institutions but required payment in Bitcoins after encrypting files to unseal them using the Bitcoins for decryption.
+Real-life Example - WannaCry from 2017: WannaCry targeted unpatched Windows loopholes to set itself off.
+It spread rapidly across 150 countries, targeting hospitals, businesses, and federal agencies.
+This malware not only managed to suspend the operations of these institutions but also required payment in Bitcoins after encrypting files, which could only be unsealed using the Bitcoins for decryption.

-3. Communication with C2 Server: Afterwards: The ransomware proceeds to connect to other computers in the network after setting off the main unit as mentioned before.
+3. Communication with C2 Server: The ransomware proceeds to connect to other computers in the network after setting off the main unit, as mentioned before.
 It targets the command server remotely, effectively downloading the encryption key along with these instructions.

 - The malware fetches the encryption keys from the assailant’s host computer.